xeruf/instalee/README.md

 (thus simply indicating the availability of a package for a _handler_), in which case the name of the package is passed to the _handler_.

-Note that both _collections_ and package entries can be executable files, in which case *instalee* will execute them and use their output instead, so watch the file permissions!
+Note that both _groups_ and package entries can be executable files, in which case *instalee* will execute them and use their output instead, so watch the file permissions!
 If an available _handler_ has no definition in `handlers`, the package file _has to be_ executable, as *instalee* will then simply execute it.
-This _handler_ is usually named `custom`, though that is no requirement.

 ### Handlers